Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Nonlocal dispersal}

 Nonlocal dispersal in biology refers to the movement or migration of individuals, cells, or organisms over extended distances, often beyond their immediate vicinity.
 This phenomenon plays a crucial role in shaping populations' distribution, dynamics, and persistence in various ecological and biological systems.
 Species expand their range of interactions through dispersal, which has many forms.
 Till now, we have considered the simplest type of dispersal as random diffusion, which captures the movement of organisms between adjacent spatial locations.
 A different type of dispersal that gives rise to nonlocality is studied in the literature, where organisms can travel some distance \cite{li2014}.
-Periodic travelling wave solutions have been studied in prey-predator models with nonlocal dispersal to capture cyclic population dynamics.
 In \cite{sherratt2016}, the author considered the Rosenzweig-MacArthur model with nonlocal dispersal as:

 where denotes the nonlocal dispersal corresponding to $u$ at a spatial point $x$ with $l$ as the spatial scale representing the dispersal distance \cite{li2014}; $u(x,t)$ and $v(x,t)$ are the population densities of the prey and predator, respectively, at the spatial point $x$ and at time $t>0$.
 This type of nonlocal model is the derivative-free integral equation for diffusion \cite{khodabakhshi2021}.
 To study the oscillatory dynamics of the model, the author converted this model into normal form near the Hopf bifurcation using the complex Ginzburg-Landau equation \cite{garcia2012}.
 He estimated the wavelength and amplitude of the periodic travelling wave generated by the invasion of the coexisting steady-state for the parameter values close to the Hopf bifurcation threshold.
 Assuming specific properties for kernel function $\phi$ (non-negativity, being even, and normality), the nonlocal dispersal operator can be approximated for small $l$ as \cite{li2014}: